TommyS13/Capstone/README.md

 1. Download a [Java Development Kit(JDK)](https://www.oracle.com/java/technologies/downloads/) for your respective system
    - It does not matter which version you have, either will allow you to run the .jar file
-2. Click the green button that says "Code" in the top right of the page
+2. Click the top folder called "Test"
-   - In the drop down menu, click the "Download ZIP"
+   - In the next menu, click the top folder again called "src/main/java"
-   - Extract the files and download it anywhere you can access files easily, preferably your Desktop
+3. You will now be shown 4 files in the folder "java"
-3. You can navigate to the .jar file by clicking through the folders at the top
+   - Click on the file called "TranslatorGUI.jar"
-   - If you click the top folder every time you will reach the folder "java"
+   - Now that you are viewing the .jar file, you will see a download button on the right side of the screen
-4. Click the file called "TranslatorGUI" with a type "Executable Jar File" and Enjoy!!
+4. Download the .jar file to your Desktop, find the application on your desktop and enjoy!